SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 time needed and avoid Imperium entanglements often found on the more common trade routes.
 If the pilot makes a Difficult Navigation roll the time needed is reduced 10%, a Very Difficult roll reduces the time by 25%, and a Heroic roll reduces the time by 50%.
-These “shortcuts” take advantage of the celestial movement and cannot be reused.
+These "shortcuts" take advantage of the celestial movement and cannot be reused.
 If the roll is a failure the jump fails causing one wound level of damage to the ship, and increases the travel time required by 1d6 days if the